gabriel-p-artcls/17-04_mc-catalog/README.md

 results of the **ASteCA** processing of the 239 Magellanic Cloud clusters in our database, observed with `C, T1` Washington photometry.

+The main script is `mc_cat_analysis.py`.
+It produces all the figures and data used in the article.

-Below there is a description of every file found here.
+Below we present a description of every file/folder found in this repository.

 - [Top level](#top-level)
   - [`AMRs/`](#AMRs)